CHEM 730 : Modern Methods for the Synthesis of Bioactive Molecules

 |Capability 5:||Independence and Integrity|

-- Be able to describe and explain the strategies available for asymmetric synthesis (Capability 1, 2 and 4)
+- Describe and explain the strategies available for asymmetric synthesis (Capability 1)

-- Understand and recognise various synthons and disconnection patterns (Capability 1, 2 and 3)
+- Identify and critically evaluate various synthons and disconnection patterns To perform retrosynthetic analysis

 |Assessment Type||Learning Outcome Addressed|